Master's in Nutrition Requirements

 future terms.
 Updates are published annually in April.

-several states.
+or certification.
 Check our licensure map for more details.

 In addition to meeting these program requirements, you must also meet the UND School